t-foster/t-foster.github.io/StartingTesting.md

 I was in the audience there and I really liked this question.
 I have dealt with this situation before.
 Working in a legacy code base with only manual testing, then adding the first few automated unit and integration tests.
 Then eventually changing the culture of the organization to be more test first.

+Getting the first few tests can be quite difficult.

 The test triangle:

 ![Test Triangle with modifications](pictures/ModifiedTestTriangle.png)